Monty Richards Hawaii Island Community Leadership Award

-On Oct.
-1, the recipients of the 2014 Bank of Hawaii Foundation Monty Richards Hawaii Island Community Award were announced.
-The award recognized exemplary nonprofit leadership, and provided three grants totaling $30,000.
+On Sept.
+9, the recipients of the 2015 Bank of Hawaii Foundation Monty Richards Hawaii Island Community Leadership Award were announced.
+The award recognized exemplary nonprofit leadership, and provided two grants totaling $30,000.
 See below for a list of recipients since 2008.

-For the 2015 Monty Richards Hawaii Island Community Award, Bank of Hawaii Foundation is particularly interested in programs in the areas of community development, education or housing that will benefit residents of Hawaii County, including low- to moderate-income youth and their families.
-Application forms are available as a downloadable PDF above, or at all Bank of Hawaii branches on Hawaii Island.
+For the 2015 Monty Richards Hawaii Island Community Leadership Award, Bank of Hawaii Foundation was particularly interested in programs in the areas of the areas of community development, education or housing, to benefit residents of Hawaii County, including low-to moderate-income youth and their families.

 About Monty Richards

-Previous Recipients of the Bank of Hawaii Foundation Monty Richards Hawaii Island Community AwardIn 2014, the $30,000 award was equally divided among the following nonprofits:
+Bank of Hawaii Foundation Monty Richards Hawaii Island Community Leadership AwardIn 2015, the $30,000 award was divided equally among:

 - Hawaii Island Adult Care